influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 2. [Upgrade meta nodes](#upgrade-meta-nodes).
 3. [Upgrade data nodes](#upgrade-data-nodes).

+> ***Note:*** To downgrade to an earlier version, complete the following procedures, replacing the version numbers with the version that you want to downgrade to.

 ## Back up your cluster

 Before performing an upgrade, create a full backup of your InfluxDB Enterprise cluster.
 Also, if you create incremental backups, trigger a final incremental backup.